 Do a top-to-bottom walk-through of your systems and procedures.

 It may not be politically correct to say so, but if you’re not controlling your procedures and processes, you don’t really ‘own’ your business.
 You’re just a spectator watching others play with your money.
-Great procedures and processes need controls, and these controls in turn create great results and skilled employees.
-In 2013, rededicate your business to upholding important processes, and your understanding that processes operate your business — and employees operate the processes.
+Great procedures and processes need controls, and these controls, in turn, create great results and skilled employees.
+This year, rededicate your business to upholding important processes, and your understanding that processes operate your business — and employees operate the processes.

 Kick off a cost-cutting, gross-profit-building mission.